dburdyga/trade-republic/README.md

 If we implement caching there are challenges for keeping state in store and in local storage in syqn.
 There are npm packages for this and also we can implement custom layer with functionality that kepp states in synq;

-On the other hand having websockets working in sync with store helps us to reactively update all components with live data.
+On the other hand having websockets working in sync with store helps us reactively update all components with live data.
 ```

 4.What happens if a user adds an instrument multiple times to their list?